tyhurson/cellscript.io/README.md

 ## Development Roadmap
-_Cellscript Empire_ is current in development.
+_Cellscript Empire_ is currently in development.
 You can track the progress of the project in the table below.

 |ETA|Status|Task|
 |---|---|---|